Date of Award:

 I identified how biodiversity can increase forest resistance and resilience to disturbances, but also found climate change to be weakening the processes responsible for maintaining biodiversity.
 Managers must take a more active approach to cultivating and preserving forest tree biodiversity to ensure forests are able to continue provisioning essential services, such as carbon storage, in the future.
 These four long-term studies of spatially explicit, cause-specific tree mortality provided useful insights into tree survival and forest change that will improve vegetation model accuracy and inform management of mature forests in western North America.

 Germain, Sara J., "Hidden Mechanisms of Climate Impacts in Western Forests: Integrating Theory and Observation for Climate Adaptation" (2022).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8560.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .